Haxcyc/FreshScan/README.md

 #Notifications when its about to expire and when it's expired
 #Input for expiration date after placing sticker on food and scanning
 #Detailed overview of your expiration date history

+#How to Run/Requirements
+#Requirements:
+#Webcam/Camera
+#
+#How to Run:
+#Make sure you have the system requirements
+#Download the application
+#Run the Application
+#Choose one of the four options in the main screen; Food Tracking/Overview, QRCODE Scanner, QRCODE Generator, Settings.
+#Generate a QR Code and print it on any kind of sticker paper and paste it on an product you want to track.
+#Scan the QR Code to input the expire date of the product.
+#Track the date using the Food Tracking/Overview option.

+#Sample Interaction/Example Output:
+#QRCODE Scanner scans the QR code,
+#User inputs the expiry date of the product,
+#System logs it into a .json file
+#User edits the expiry date
+#System overwrites the data of that specific QRCODE sequence with the new one
+#Application tracks the date and gives reminders 3 days before expiry and 1 day before expiry
+#If user uses the product before the expiry date, Deactivate/Delete the data of that product to cancel all future reminders.

+#Contributors:
+#